Canada confident in vaccine deliveries even if U.S. blocks exports | Health

 "We are committed to honoring our agreements with the Government of Canada," said Pfizer Canada spokeswoman Christina Antoniou, in response to a question about the executive order.
 "We are a global company that prioritizes patients all over the world."
 Pfizer's vaccine is expected to be the first to secure regulatory approval in Canada, though the country has signed supply deals with seven manufacturers.

-Britons on Tuesday become the first to receive the Pfizer vaccine outside of clinical trials after the UK authorized its use last week.
+Britons on Tuesday become the first to receive the Pfizer vaccine outside of clinical trials.
+Manitoba, the Canadian province that has the third-highest rate of active cases after Alberta and Saskatchewan, despite strict conditions such as no household visits, extended those measures to early January.

 - READ MORE ON: